tawi1/DotsTrafficCity/docs/source/cityCreation.rst

 #.
 In the :ref:`Cull config <cullConfig>`, adjust culling distance at which road objects, traffic, pedestrians etc. will be activated & use :ref:`Cull debug <cullPointDebug>` to view culling states **[optional step]**.
 #.
 In the :ref:`Traffic settings <trafficCarSettings>`, disable `Cull physics` if you don't want cars to disable their physics when they're far away **[optional step]**.
 #.
 Add & customize :ref:`game sounds <sound>` **[optional step]**.
 #.
-By default, the `Unity.Entities <https://docs.unity3d.com/Packages/com.unity.entities@1.2/>`_ is not rendered on the `Sceneview`, to fix this follow these steps:
+By default, `Unity.Entities <https://docs.unity3d.com/Packages/com.unity.entities@1.2/>`_ is not rendered in the `Sceneview`, to fix this follow these steps:
 	#.
 In the `Unity editor` toolbar select:

 		``Edit/Preferences``